ietf-wg-dprive/draft-ietf-dprive-early-data/draft-ghedini-dprive-early-data.md

 in early data will need to be sent again, unless the client decides to abandon them.

-Not all types of DNS queries are safe to be sent as early data.
-Clients MUST NOT use early data to send DNS Updates ({{?RFC2136}}) or Zone Transfers ({{?RFC5936}}) messages.
+Not all types of DNS messages are safe to be sent as early data, as they might modfify the server's state, or expose sensitive data, through replay.
+Clients MUST NOT use early data to send messages that make use of opcodes other than "Query" and RR types not listed in the registry defined in {{registry}}.
 Servers receiving any of those messages MUST reply with a "FormErr" response code.

-[[TODO: forbid other types? use a different status code? should we define a whitelist instead of a blacklist?]]

 # Security Considerations